peleese/EMR-record-linkage/README.md

 *--EMR to External Death Data Probabilistic match program

+**Citing:**  If you use this program as part of a research activity that results in a publication, please cite your usage of this computer software.
+This is an APA suggested style for citing computer software:

+Leese, P.J.
+(2015).
+Probabilistic EMR Linkage [Computer Software].
+    Chapel Hill, NC: UNC HCS & SOM.
+Retrieved from https://github.com/peleese/EMR-record-linkage

 **Purpose:**
 This program standardizes emr patient identifiersand external death information, then peforms